The twenty-minute window when the sky turns electric and the snow glows, and why every mountain trip gets planned around it.

 Why the mountains make it different

-Blue hour in cities, by the sea, in flat farmland - always beautiful.
-But in the Alps, it’s something else entirely.
+Blue hour in cities, by the sea, in flat farmland: always beautiful.
+But in the Alps, it becomes something else entirely.

 The snow acts like a mirror, bouncing that blue light back up into the air.
 The mountains create depth and shadow.
 Village lights start flickering on - warm yellow against that cold blue - and for a few minutes, the world looks like it was painted by someone who understood exactly how to use contrast.